 Let’s see the configuration in the image below:

-The first thing to do is obviously download the FreeNAS installation disc from the official site, in the form of an .ISO file: https://www.freenas.org/download-freenas-release/
+The first thing to do is to download the FreeNAS installation disc from the official site, in the form of an .ISO file: https://www.freenas.org/download-freenas-release/

 Once you have created a new virtual machine in the Hyper-V management console, connect the .ISO file as a virtual machine boot CD, as shown in the images below: